 How do I know if my recommendation has been submitted?

-You can track your application status via the “My Home Page” section of the online application system.
-On this summary page, you will see a list of all applications that you have started or submitted as well as your recommendation status.
-You will also receive an email notifying you when your recommender has completed the online recommendation form.
+You can track your application status in the online application system.
+You will see a list of applications that you have started or submitted as well as your recommendation status.

 When will I hear if I’ve been accepted?